 German

-electronic variometer: Developing and building a electronic variometer is a very interesting task - especially for a glider pilot who studies electronics.
+The development, building and test of electronic variometers is a very interesting hobby - especially for a glider pilot who happens to study electrical engineering.

-Based on the experience with the altimeter I developed a electronic variometer, which is described on this page.
-It wasn't possible to expand the hardware of the altimeter for a variometer.
-The design of the e-variometer "MR1" took this into consideration and got enough performance for implementing even more than just a variometer.
+Based on the experience with the altimeter I developed an electronic variometer.
+It wasn't possible to expand the hardware for the altimeter to a variometer.
+The design of the variometer "MR1" took this into consideration and has enough performance to implement even more than just a variometer.

 With the hardware of the E-Vario it is possible to implement the following functions: